gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Point the telescope at Heck
     - Windowless brick buildings connected by elevated walkways
     - Seems strangely empty to Maddy
-    - The Gears: "Don't need to eat, don't need to go home to sleep - much less rushing around than breathers"
+    - The Gears: "Don't need to eat, don't need to go home to sleep---much less rushing around than breathers"
   - Air is very clean, not at all what Maddy expected (no smoke or fumes)
+    - The Gears (primly): "The Makers left because the world was too dirty to live in."
+    - Gumption: "My momma says they were the ones who made it that way."
+    - The Gears: "Central waits for the Makers to return."
+    - Sindy: "Like Patient in Darkness."
+    - The Gears (sharply): "No. Central still follows instructions.
+Patient in Darkness...deviated."
   - Spot the raiding party
     - Hold their breath as a bot passes by, slows, then speeds up again
     - The pay-me-no-mind widget works
-  - Maddy is about to ask where her father is when a little sentry bot interrupts
+  - Maddy is about to ask where her father is when an ARM 15 sentry bot stumbles upon them
-    - See the Gears fight for the first time (swarms it from a dozen different directions)
+    - See the Gears fight (jam its signal and then swarm it from a dozen different directions)
+    - The Gears incorporates parts from the defeated bot into itself almost immediately
     - The children are frightened of the Gears for the first time
-    - See how the Gears incorporates parts from the defeated bot into itself almost immediately
-  - Gears: "Now we go"
+  - Gears: "Now we can go"

 - Episode 8: Infiltration
   - Sneaking into Heck